Brown Sugar German Buttercream

 • Cover with plastic wrap, placing the plastic wrap on the surface of the custard.
 Chill for at least an hour but up to a couple of days before proceeding.

-• Place the remaining butter and chilled custard on the counter at the same time to come to room temperature.
+• Place the remaining 1 cup butter and chilled custard on the counter at the same time to come to room temperature.

 • Once the butter is softened, beat until light and fluffy.
 With mixer running, add the custard a couple of Tablespoons at a time until it is all incorporated.

-• Add vanilla and salt and beat until light and fluffy.
+• Add 2 teaspoons vanilla extract and 1 pinch salt and beat until light and fluffy.

 • Use immediately or chill until ready to use.